camayal/DMISimulations/README.md

 ## 7. Fitting curves

 We tested what pattern follow each accumulation curve obtained for each model.
-First visual examination for four different expressions was performed using Past3.
-To corroborate this estimations R was used, nslML function included minpack.lm library was used to calculate AIC, weights of AIC and final parameters.
+R was used, nslML function included minpack.lm library was used to calculate AIC, weights of AIC and final parameters.
 The script to do it is `AICw.R`.
 As explained before, this script is not intended to be use as a command line program; in order to change files names or folder paths, it must be done within the script itself.

 Also we test the fit for DDI and ADI with the following R script `AICw_DDDA.R`.